Argentina, Climbing, 21 days - from £3,795 (land only) - from €5,315 (land only) - from $6,100 (land only)

 Sleeping bag liner

-Small daypack for the trek to base camp
+Small daypack for carry-on and trek to basecamp

 Sun protection (including total bloc for lips, nose etc.)